AdobeDocs/commerce-pwa-studio/src/data/auto-generated/venia-ui/lib/components/CartPage/PriceAdjustments/priceAdjustments.md

 <dd>

 A child component of the PriceAdjustments component.
-This component renders a form for adding a coupon code to the cart.
+This component renders a form for addingg a coupon code to the cart.

 </dd>
 <dt><a href="#GiftOptions">GiftOptions(props)</a> ⇒ <inlineCode>React.Element</inlineCode></dt>